-(i) "Parties" means the Government of the United States of America and the Government of the Federal Republic of Germany, including the Commission on behalf of the Government of the United States of America.
+(i) "Parties" means the Government of Japan and the Government of the United States of America, including the United States Commission on behalf of the Government of the United States of America.
 "Party" means one of the above-mentioned "Parties".